DeuxHuitHuit/node-tosr0x/README.md

 - options: object - [options](#tosr0xdefaults-) for configuring the `Tosr0x` object.

 ### Static members
-These are the method your call directly on the `Tosr0x` object.
+These are the members you can access directly on the `Tosr0x` object.

 #### Tosr0x.defaults {}
 Default values for the options parameter.